MagaluCloud/magalu/mgc/cli/docs/network/subnetpools/create-unbook-cidr.md

 ```
     --cidr string            The CIDR notation for the subnet pool. (default "172.26.0.0/16")
 -h, --help                   help for create-unbook-cidr
-    --subnetpool-id string   subnetpoolId: Id of the Subnet Pool to get details (required)
+    --subnetpool-id string   subnetpoolId: Id of the Subnet Pool to get details
+                             Use --subnetpool-id=help for more details (required)
 -v, --version                version for create-unbook-cidr
 ```